BidScents/shared-sdk/README.md

 ## Final Notes

-Use this SDK to abstract logic from your web and mobile apps.
+Use this SDK to abstract business logic and API clients from your web and mobile apps.
 Keep stores small and focused, validate all inputs with Zod, and auto-generate API clients whenever your backend changes.

+Apps should implement their own React Query hooks using the SDK's API client functions, allowing for app-specific caching strategies and data fetching patterns.